CorentinRuiz/technical_test_fulll/Backend/README.md

-# Requirements
-To run this project you will need a computer with Node, Typescript and Cucumber installed.

 # Install
-To install the project, you just have to run `yarn install` to get all the dependencies
+To install dependencies you need to use the `npm install` command.

+# Running the server
+To run the server you can use `npm start`.

-# Running the tests
+# Running tests
-After installing the dependencies you can run the tests with this command `yarn test`.
+To run the cucumber tests you need to start the server with `npm start` and then run `npm test`.

+# Use the CLI
+To run the CLI use the `npm run cli <name_of_features>` command.

+You can get all the CLI docs by running the `npm run cli` command.

+# STEP 3
+For step 3 please see the [STEP3.md](./STEP3.md) file.